The pip value is calculated in terms of the quote currency or the second currency in the pair.

 Since your account is in EUR, You have to convert the GBP to Euros .

-Atleast now you know how to that!
+At least now you know how to do that!
 EUR/GBP exchange rate!

 Assuming the EUR/GBP exchange rate at 0.89235

-But if your are a ‘math-holic’ and always wondering how those values are arrived at you can take the formulas and follow the procedures given above.
+But if your are a ‘math-holic’ and always wondering how those values are got.
+You can take the formulas and follow the procedures given above.